Colleton County License Hearing Guide

 Possible Outcomes

-• Suspension Overturned: The hearing officer may overturn the suspension, meaning your license will be reinstated immediately.
+• Suspension Overturned: If the hearing officer finds that the SCDMV did not have sufficient grounds for the suspension, your license will be reinstated.

-• Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive under certain conditions (e.g., for work, school, or medical appointments).
+• Restricted/Hardship License Granted: Even if the suspension is upheld, you might be eligible for a restricted or hardship license, allowing you to drive under specific circumstances (see below).

 Hardship/Restricted License in South Carolina